foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 HABv4 Architecture Overview
 ---------------------------

-HABv4 authentication is based on public key cryptography using the RSA algorithm in which image data is signed offline using a series of private keys.
+HABv4 authentication is based on public key cryptography using the RSA algorithm, in which image data is signed offline using a series of private keys.
 The resulting signed image data is then verified on the i.MX processor using the corresponding public keys.

 This key structure is known as a PKI tree; super root keys, or SRK, are components of the PKI tree: HAB relies on a table of the public SRKs to be hashed and placed in fuses on the target.
 The i.MX Code Signing Tool (CST) is used to generate the HABv4 signatures for images using the PKI tree data and SRK table.